-Eat Your Way Around the World this Summer
+Eat Your Way Around the World in Toronto

 Terroni is my first suggestion if I have a visitor craving pasta.
 They make excellent southern Italian food and have a perfect location in the Yonge and Adelaide area.
 The historic courthouse building, high ceilings and dim lighting give it a chic yet warm atmosphere inside; the patio in the back is great for sipping a crisp Italian rosé.
 Classic thin-crust pizza is always a good choice, though I love the homemade stuffed Ravioli di Zio Paperone!
 Gluten-free?
 Italy is known for being ahead of the curve for those who eat senza glutine, so you’ll dine well no matter what your needs.